Long-distance running: Hunting

-Anthropological observations of modern hunter-gatherer communities have provided accounts for long-distance running as a historic method for hunting among the San of the Kalahari, American Indians, and Aboriginal Australians.
-In this method, the hunter would run at a slow and steady pace between one hour and a few days, in an area where the animal has no place to hide.
-The animal, running in spurts, has to stop to pant to cool itself, but as the chase goes on it would not have enough time before it has to start running again, and after a while would collapse from exhaustion and heat.
-The body structure of a skeleton of a 12-year-old Nariokatome boy is suggested to prove that early humans from 1.5 million years ago were eating more meat and fewer plants, and hunted by running down animals.
+Modern hunter-gatherer communities have provided accounts for long-distance running as a historic method for hunting among the San of the Kalahari, American Indians, and Aboriginal Australians through anthropological observations.
+In this method, the hunter would run at a slow and steady pace for between one hour and a few days, in an area where the animal has no place to hide.
+As the animal runs in spurts, it will have to stop to pant and cool itself down.
+Although, as the chase goes on, it would not have enough time to rest, and would soon collapse again from heat and exhaustion.
+The skeletal structure of a 12-year-old Nariokatome boy has been suggested as proof that early humans from 1.5 million years ago ate more meat, consumed fewer plants, and hunted by running down animals.

 Messengers

-With developments in agriculture and culture, long-distance running took more and more purposes other than hunting: religious ceremonies, delivering messages for military and political purposes, and sport.
+Long-distance running took on more and more purposes other than hunting, such as religious ceremonies, delivering messages for military and political purposes, and sport, thanks to new developments in agriculture and culture.

-Running messengers are reported from early Sumer, were named lasimu as military men as well as the king's officials who disseminated documents throughout the kingdom by running.
-Ancient Greece was famous for its running messengers, who were named hemerodromoi, meaning "day runners".
-One of the most famous running messengers is Pheidippides, who according to the legend ran from Marathon to Athens to announce the victory of the Greek over the Persians in the Battle of Marathon in 490 B.C.
-He collapsed and died as he delivered the message "we won".
-While there are debates around the accuracy of this historical legend, whether Pheidippides ran from Marathon to Athens or between other cities, how far this was, and if he was the one to deliver the victory message, the marathon running event of 26.2 miles / 42.195 km is based on this legend.
+Running messengers were supposedly from early Sumer.
+They were given the name lasimu, or military man, in addition to the king's officials who disseminated documents throughout the kingdom by running.
+Ancient Greece was famous for its running messengers, whom were named hemerodromoi, meaning "day runners".
+Pheidippides, one of the most famous running messengers according to the legend, ran from Marathon to Athens to announce the victory of the Greek over the Persians in the Battle of Marathon in 490 B.C.
+However, he collapsed and died as he delivered the message "we won".
+While there are debates around the accuracy of this historical legend, like whether Pheidippides ran from Marathon to Athens, between other cities, how far this was, or if he was the one to deliver the victory message, the marathon running event of 26.2 miles / 42.195 km is based on this tale.

 Competition

-Typical long-distance track races range from 3000 metres (1.87 miles) to 10,000 metres (6.2 miles), cross country races usually cover 5 to 12 km (3 to 71/2 miles), while road races can be significantly longer, reaching 100 km and beyond.
+Typically long-distance track races range from 3000 metres (1.87 miles) to 10,000 metres (6.2 miles), cross country races usually cover 5 to 12 km (3 to 71/2 miles), while road races can be significantly longer, reaching 100 km and beyond.
 In collegiate cross-country races in the United States, men race 8,000 or 10,000 meters, depending on their division, whereas women race 6,000 meters.
 The Summer Olympics features four long-distance running events: the 3000 metres steeplechase (which also involves jumping over barriers and water), the 5000 metres, 10,000 metres and marathon (42.195 kilometres, or 26 miles and 385 yards).